iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do You Get a Traffic Ticket Reduced in Iowa?

-If a road-user is convicted of multiple moving offenses, the Iowa DOT (department of transportation) will order the accused to enroll in a driver improvement program.
-Following the completion of this program, the offender can get the ticket charges reduced.
+If a road user is convicted of multiple moving offenses, the Iowa DOT (Department of Transportation) may order the accused to enroll in a driver improvement program.
+Following the completion of this program, the offender may reduce the ticket charges.
 If the driver elects to participate voluntarily in a traffic school, they may also qualify for car insurance discounts.

 • Complete the course